-There is no cost to small businesses with this proposed change that would result in adverse competition in the marketplace.
+There is no cost to small businesses with this proposed change that would result in economic harm and/or adverse competition in the marketplace.

 25. Estimate the cost, if any, to the agency of administering or enforcing a rule that exempts or sets lesser standards for compliance by small businesses.